thosgood/this-weeks-finds/markdown/51-100/week057.md

 exp(A/c), called the 't Hooft-Susskind holographic hypothesis.
 I was going to bone up on this for This Week's Finds, but I have been too busy!
 It's getting late and I'm getting bleary-eyed, so I'll stop here.
-I will simply give the references to this \`holographic hypothesis'; if anyone wants to explain it, please post to sci.physics.research --- I'd be immensely grateful.
+I will simply give the references to this 'holographic hypothesis'; if anyone wants to explain it, please post to sci.physics.research --- I'd be immensely grateful.